staltz/ssb-autoname/readme.md

 # ssb-autoname

-> A Scuttlebot plugin that automatically names the feed based on the HOST env var
+> A Scuttlebot plugin that automatically names the feed based on the HOST env var or sbot's config

 Attempts to set the profile name when the sbot is initiated.
-If `$HOST` is set, and this account has never sent an 'about' message, then creates an about message with the name = `$HOST`.
-Otherwise, does nothing.
+If environment valriable `$HOST` is set, it will be used as the name property for an about message, otherwise `config.autoname` is used as the name.
+If the ssb identity already has published an about message, nothing happens.

 ## Usage